marinnagdn/MicroPhona/README.md

 « Recon3D enables a three-dimensional view of gene variation in human metabolism | Nature Biotechnology ».
 [En ligne].
 Disponible sur: https://www.nature.com/articles/nbt.4072.

 ### INPUTS ###

-- .gml files generated with a tool such as FlashWeave
+- .gml files generated with a tool such as FlashWeave (see below for more informations)

 	*** We consider the nodes writing with the phylogenetic way
 	Ex:	Root;k__Bacteria;p__Actinobacteria;c__Actinobacteria;o__Bifidobacteriales;f__Bifidobacteriaceae;g__Bifidobacterium;s__animali

 	/!\ KEEP ONLY THE BACTERIA THAT HAVE THEIR GENUS AND SPECIES.
 ONLY GENUS WILL BREAK THE PROGRAM.

-- parameters file
+- Parameters file :

-	# 1 for YES, 0 for NO
+		* 1 for YES, 0 for NO

-	groups : prefix of your gml files suffix : suffix of your outputs files gml : new gml annotated files ? graph : graph png files ?
+		groups : prefix of your gml files

+		suffix : suffix of your outputs files

+		gml : new gml annotated files ?

+		graph : graph png files ?

 		oriented : oriented graphs ?

-	# oriented:1 -> ONLY IRREVERSIBLE REACTIONS
+		* oriented:1 -> ONLY IRREVERSIBLE REACTIONS
-	# oriented:0 -> Resersible + Irreversible Reactions
+		* oriented:0 -> Resersible + Irreversible Reactions

 		human : human as a node ?
-	threshold : minimum threshold for absolute correlations [ bacteria : number of the bacteria you want to highlight. see index_bacteria.txt to find the corresponding of your bacteria of interest ]
+		threshold : minimum threshold for absolute correlations
+		<optional> bacteria : number of the bacteria you want to highlight. see index_bacteria.txt to find the corresponding of your bacteria of interest ]
-	[ metabolites : KEGG ID of your metabolites of interest.
+		<optional >metabolites : KEGG ID of your metabolites of interest.
 Go on KEGG Databse to get them. ]

 ### OUTPUTS ###